Crondall and Bentley Circular Walk

 15. Take the track to the left, a public footpath.
 We now follow this path for approximately 1 km.
 After the last house enter woodland that has a lot of spring woodland flowers.
 There will be lots of common birds including goldcrests and coal tits as you pass a fallen log and emerge into a field.

 17. Immediately before exiting the wood turn left at the footpath signpost just inside the trees.
-After just a few yards exit the wood to your right and follow the path along the newly planted line of hedgerow trees.
+After just a few yards exit the wood to your right and follow the path along a recently planted line of hedgerow trees.
 Ahead of you, in the distance to the right, you can now see Crondall.
-You may be able to listen to the skylarks as the footpath curves around between the large fields.
+You may be able to listen to the skylarks and whitethroats as the footpath curves around between the large fields.
 At the farm buildings, keep following the path to the left until you emerge onto a lane.
-Keep going towards the houses until you find a footpath sign on the left.
+Keep going towards the houses and eventually the Church.
+Retrace your steps to your car.

 Walking from Bentley Station